akebu6/Kotlin-Notes/OOP/Patterns/singleton.md

 ```
 - we cannot create a companion object inside another singleton (or a companion object) because that violates the global access principle.

+### Analogue in other languages
+- If you come from another programming language, you may be a little confused by companion objects.
+The closest concept to it is static members.
+- The keyword static means that fields and methods with this modifier are common for all objects of the class and can be used without creating an instance of the class.

+**Note**
+Remember, a companion object is not equal to a Java static initializer.
+In Kotlin, it is a single nested object that wraps all methods and fields which are common for the whole class.